awslabs/graphstorm/docs/source/install/env-setup.rst

 -----------------------------------

-Running GraphStorm within a Docker container will allow you to have a reproducible environment to run examples without affecting your local Python environment.
+Running GraphStorm within a Docker container will allow you to have a reproducible environment to run examples without affecting your local environment.

 Prerequisites
 ...............